Russian Olympic doping scandal - how did we get here?

 Why are 'Russia' not Russia at the Olympics?

-This is just the latest doping scandal surrounding Russian athletes in recent years at Olympic Games.
+This is just the latest doping scandal involving Russian athletes at Olympics Games in recent years, which led to Russia as a country being banned for two years from the Games.

-Russian competitors are taking part in Beijing as the Russian Olympic Committee (ROC) after the nation was banned because of a massive state-sponsored doping scheme at its home 2014 Sochi Olympics.
+Russian competitors are only allowed to take part in Beijing under the flag of the Russian Olympic Committee (ROC) if they have been able to prove they were not tainted by the huge state-sponsored doping programme that targeted a range of summer and winter Olympic sports over a four-year period.

+The scheme included manipulating doping tests at its home 2014 Sochi Winter Olympics when Russia topped the medals table.

 © 2022 AFP